icolomina/home_purchase/README.md

 ```
 cargo test
 ```
 This will compile and execute tests.
-After checking they are successfull, you can generate the wasm file
+After checking they are successful, you can generate the wasm file

 - To generate the wasm file, execute the following from the contract root folder